For more information please contact the Deputy Clerk at

-The Committee shall meet at least quarterly.
-Additional meetings shall be held at the call of the Chair.
+The Committee shall meet at least quarterly – either in person or via an accessible virtual platform.
+Additional meetings shall be held at the call of the Co-Chairs.

-Corporate Services - The Director is responsible to ensure that all associated legislative responsibilities to the Committee are fulfilled.
+Corporate Services - The Municipal Clerk is responsible to ensure that all associated legislative responsibilities to the Committee are fulfilled.

-The Committee will prepare an annual budget for individual projects or tasks to be undertaken in any year.
+The Committee will prepare an annual work plan including budget requests ahead of the budget cycle.
 The Director of Corporate Services shall bring forward budget requests of the Committee as part of the Municipal budget process.

 Doreen O’Sullivan - Co-Chair